-We'll be sure to head to local food markets in Hermoupolis, where we’ll sample loukoumi sweets and other island delicacies like the aromatic sausages spiked with fennel called "marathies".
+We'll be sure to visit the local food markets in Hermoupolis, where we’ll sample loukoumi sweets and other island delicacies like the aromatic sausages spiked with fennel called "marathies".
 We'll stroll through town, enjoying gorgeous neoclassical architecture, the market streets and 12th century Anos Syros, the medieval settlement with its meandering streets, countless steps, arches and all-white houses.
-Then, we might just need to walk over to Parou Street and have a snack or lunch at a small women’s cooperative where local island women serve home cooked Greek dishes each day.
+Then, we might just need to walk over to Parou Street and have a snack or lunch at a small women’s cooperative where they serve home-cooked Greek dishes each day.

 For cheese, we’ll go beyond feta, venturing out to find the Cyclades famous spicy, soft cheese called kopanisti, as well as Saint Michali, an aged cheese that's produced exclusively in the island of Syros.
 Made from locally raised cow’s milk collected on the island, San Michali has a rich flavor of hazelnuts and crumbles like parmesan.
 It's heavenly!